bflatt72/100-days-of-code/log.md

 This evening, after learning a little about Flexbox I decided I'd take the website I built with Shay Howe and change some of the layout to flexbox instead of inline-block and commenting out the spaces and using floats.
 I didn't do this to the entire site but I did it to the teaser section of main page and to the register page.
 Pretty cool.
 I did this after creating another branch called flex-box and I pushed that up to Github so that I now have two branches there, the master branch which is the original site built with Shay and the edited site I used Flexbox on.
 After learning some more Flexbox and then CSS Grid layouts I may edit it again using a Grid layout.

+Watched Flexbox youtube tutorial vids by The Net Ninja and then re worked the links in the nav and footer on the Shay Howe website from before.
+Pushed it up to flex-box branch on Github.

 **Link(s) to work**: [Styles Conference](https://bflatt72.github.io/projects/shayhowe/) this is the github page for the master branch.

 You can look at the code as follows: